zijinzhang123/zijinzhang123.github.io/1research.md

 1. [Capacity Scaling for Observable Queues](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3628484), with Yang Li, Daniel Zhuoyu Long, and Rowan Wang, under review at **Manufacturing & Service Operations Management**

-1. Beyond the Promise: Distributional Discordance in China’s Pandemic Control, with Jingyang Rui, to be submitted to **Comparative Political Studies** (full draft upon request)
+1. Beyond the Promise: Distributional Discordance in China’s Pandemic Control, with Jingyang Rui, to be submitted to **Comparative Political Studies**
 - Ross China Research Award
 - Selected for oral presentation at APSA 2024